Dec.

 This journey has almost completed one year.

-I don’t expect the one-year … anniversary … to be the end of my grief.
+my grief.
 I know better than that.
 But it does … mark a milestone.

 For a long time I didn’t think I could survive.